• Skip to primary navigation

 Big banks have lost the human relationships with their clients.
 It may be high time to leave those big ones and go with the smaller local banks, with bankers like George Baily in “It’s a Wonderful Life”, a movie we will soon be seeing again on TV, come Christmas.

-Filed Under: Blog, Conferences & Education Tagged With: bank, banking, Business Coach, Business Consulting, Long Island Business, Puglisi, small business
+Filed Under: Basil's Blog #AIa, Conferences & Education Tagged With: bank, banking, Business Coach, Business Consulting, Long Island Business, Puglisi, small business

 Primary Sidebar